oracle-livelabs/database/db-23ai-fundamentals/new-duality-views/new-duality-views-15.md

 ### **Objectives**

 This lab aims to provide hands-on experience with JSON-relational Duality Views, demonstrating how to get the strengths of both JSON and relational data models.
-You will learn how to create, query, and update JSON-relational Duality Views using SQL and REST.
+You will learn how to create, query, and update JSON-relational Duality Views using SQL.

 ### **Prerequisites**